cardboardcomputer/blender-middleware/README.md

    - `Lines/TestCube.lines`
    - `Textures/TestCubeCol.png`
    - `Textures/TestCubeLinesCol.png`

+   Check the console output for any saving/export related errors.

 9. Open the included Unity project in the repo with the latest version of Unity.
 If everything was set up right then there should be no